Joachim, Count of Schönburg-Glauchau: Career

-In 1945, Soviet occupation troops arrested him, expropriated his property, and he and the family were deported, living for a while in Mainz.
+In 1945, Soviet troops arrested him, expropriated his property, and he and the family were deported, living for a while in Mainz.
 He supported his family as a journalist and author.
 In 1965, he accepted an assignment to Somalia, where he established a broadcast station, and served as a foreign correspondent.
 His family lived with him in the Horn of Africa for five years, and two of his children were born there.

-Immediately after the fall of the Wall in 1990, he returned to his homeland in Saxony, and from 1990 to 1994, served as a member of the Bundestag for the representative district, which included the communities of Glauchau, Rochlitz, Hohenstein, Ernstthal and Hainichen, in Saxony, for the Christian Democratic Union.
-In the so-called Berlin debate on 20 June 1991, he spoke against the transfer of the capital city status to Berlin.
+Immediately after the fall of the Wall in 1990, he returned to Saxony, and from 1990 to 1994, served as a member of the Bundestag for the district of Glauchau-Rochlitz-Hohenstein-Ernstthal-Hainichen, in Saxony, for the Christian Democratic Union.
+In the so-called Berlin debate on 20 June 1991, he spoke against the transferring parliament and government to Berlin.

 He is known for his stance on the protection of nature, and, as an author, for his books about hunting.
 One of his most popular books, the humorous Der Jagdgast (The Hunt Guest), tells old hunting stories from his homeland.
 Der deutsche Jäger (The German Hunter) is a combination of hunting stories and hunting practices.

 From 1991 to 1997 he lived in the former family castle of Rochsburg, and served in the city council of Lunzenau.